codemagic-ci-cd/codemagic-sample-projects/integrations/jira_integration_demo_project/README.md

 https://docs.codemagic.io/getting-started/yaml/

-## Encrypted Environment Variables
+## Storing Environment Variables

-Use the Codemagic web app to securely encrypt environment variables that are included in the codemagic.yaml.
+Add the group environment variables in Codemagic UI (either in Application/Team variables).
+Entering values in the Variable value input and marking the Secure checkbox will automatically encrypt those values.

+The generated group name must be used in the yaml file under environment section.
-Encrypted environment variabsles can only be accessed on the Codemagic build servers.
+Secure marked environment variables can only be accessed on the Codemagic build servers.

-Please note that encrypted values are specific to your personal account or team.
+Please note that values are specific to your personal account or team.

-If you move your app from personal account to a Team or vice versa you will need to re-encrypt these values.
+If you move your app from personal account to a Team or vice versa you may need to re-secure these values.

 ## How to Build your iOS app using the codemagic.yaml